“Nothing is good or bad but thinking that makes it so.”

 Except, anyone who has worked in such gear knows that heavy gear means mobility limitations and heat.
 They also know that fatigue creates danger.
 So, be specific with your material clothing levels and do go beyond the minimum safety levels.

 Materials matter in determining what chemical suit works for what level of hazard.
-However, material safety data sheets (SDS) don’t tend to be picky when explaining this.
+However, material safety data sheets (SDS) don’t tend to be picky when explaining.
 They’ll use generic material names which make finding functional equivalents or even superior materials difficult.

-Here’s a quick list of materials used and what substance they commonly get used for.
+Here’s a quick list of materials used and the substance they are commonly used for.

 - Viton – Flexible but not too resistant to damage, resistant to aromatic and chlorinated solvents.